Harry Potter and the Prisoner of Azkaban (film): Cast

 The headmaster of Hogwarts and one of the greatest wizards of all time.
 Gambon assumed the role after Richard Harris, who played Dumbledore in the previous two films, died of Hodgkin's disease on 25 October 2002, three weeks before the second film's release.
 Despite his illness, Harris was determined to film his part, telling a visiting David Heyman not to recast the role.
 Four months after Harris's death, Cuarón chose Gambon as his replacement.
 Gambon was unconcerned with bettering or copying Harris, giving his own interpretation instead, but putting on a slight Irish accent for the role as an homage to him.
 He completed his scenes in three weeks.
 The producers originally offered the role to Ian McKellen, but McKellen turned it down as he had played a similar character Gandalf in The Lord of the Rings trilogy.
 He also stated it would have been inappropriate to take Harris' role, as Harris had previously called McKellen a "dreadful" actor.
-Christopher Lee was also considered, he later said that it would have been a very "bad taste" if he was offered the role.
+Christopher Lee was also considered; he later said that it would have been in very "bad taste" if he was offered the role.
 Harris' family had expressed an interest in seeing Harris's close friend Peter O'Toole being chosen as his replacement, but the producers felt that his age and health would become troublesome down the line.
 According to Columbus, O'Toole turned down the role due to his close friend relationship with Harris, feeling that it didn't feel right to step into his shoes.